-Students who are able to verify attendance beyond TTU'S records may submit supporting documentation to OFA.
+Students who are able to verify attendance beyond Tennessee Tech's records may submit supporting documentation to OFA.
 The student must submit supporting documentation within 30 days from the last date of the term.
 Recalculations for aid eligibility will not be performed for documentation received after that date.